Nidhhi Agerwal: Career

 In 2016, director Sabbir Khan confirmed that Agerwal was signed as the lead in his film Munna Michael, alongside Tiger Shroff.
 She was chosen from among 300 candidates.
 Agerwal was also asked to sign a no-dating clause till completion of the film.
 She made her acting debut with the film, which received mixed to negative reviews from critics.

 Agerwal made her Telugu film debut in 2018 alongside Naga Chaitanya, with the film Savyasachi.
 It did not perform well at the box-office.
 She had two releases in 2019.
 Mr. Majnu with Akhil Akkineni was unsuccessful at the box-office whereas iSmart Shankar alongside Ram Pothineni was a commercial success running for more than 100 days at the box office.
 The same year, Agerwal appeared in two music videos, Unglich Ring Daal De sung by Jyotica Tangri and AAHO!
 Mittran Di Yes Hai with Badshah.

 In 2021, she made her Tamil debut opposite Silambarasan in Eeswaran.
 The film received mixed reviews and was an average success.
 Her next film, Bhoomi with Jayam Ravi released the same year.
 It received negative reviews.
 She also appeared opposite Sonu Sood in Altaf Raja's recreation of Saath Kya Nibhaoge song.
 In 2022, she appeared Hero alongside debutant Ashok Galla.
 The film received mixed reviews from the critics and audiences as well.
 She also appeared alongside Udhayanidhi Stalin in Magizh Thirumeni's action-thriller film Kalaga Thalaivan, which received positive reviews from critics.

-She will next be seen as Panchami in Krish Jagarlamudi's Hari Hara Veera Mallu, that is scheduled to release in 2023.
+She was next seen as Panchami in Hari Hara Veera Mallu, that is released in July 2025.

 In the media

 Agerwal has featured various times on Hyderabad Times Most Desirable Woman list.
-She ranked 11th in 2019, and 8th in 2020.

-She is an active celebrity endorser for several brands.
+She was placed 11th in 2019, and 8th in 2020.
+She is an active celebrity endorser for several brands and products.
 In 2019, she rejected a fairness cream endorsement.
 Agerwal has also been part of Kalyan Jewellers multilingual ad.